luxeave/clean-pattern/INSTRUCTION.md

 - Simple content rules:
   - Disallow Response/Request/HTTP types in core
   - Disallow env/secrets access in core
+  - Ensure all use-cases have an exec method with explicit input/output
 - Pre-commit/pre-push hooks to run unit tests and lint

 Testing validation: